ajankuv/vipper/README.md

 I found the need for this purely out of laziness.
 My wife and I run a large online store that is PrestaShop based.
 We found ourselfs manually doing all of the shipping at first (Copy and Paste / Rinse and Repeat).

 We found this taking up way to much time, so we had someone write the first version of this.
-It not complete and sloppy, I have done what I can to fix it and get it properly working.
+It was not complete and sloppy, I have done what I can to fix it and get it properly working.

 So far it will do First Class and Media Mail.
 (USPS)